paulknewton/pi-tank-watcher/PUMP.md

 ![fig_pump](graphs/fig_pump.png)

+This shows the pump activating approximately once per hour while it pumps out the water.
+This seems okay, but the weather is quite dry.
+This kind of frequency may start to increase (potentially too much) once the rainfall starts.
+We will see.

 If you measure only the periods when the pump is running (time from pump ON to pump OFF):

 ![fig_pump_durations](graphs/fig_pump_durations.png)

+This shows the pump takes about 1 minute to empty the sump.
+The float is positioned quite low in the sump, so there is not an enormous amount of water to evacuate.
+I could probably reduce the pump time quite significantly only by replacing the pipe with something wider.
+But again, this seems okay for the time being.